-The Writing and Media Center services for fall 2020:
+The Writing and Media Center services for spring 2021:

 The Writing and Media Center (WMC) helps students become effective, more confident communicators.
 The WMC is a welcoming and inclusive place where friendly Communication Consultants offer individualized assistance to undergraduate and graduate students, faculty, staff, and community members working on any form of written, oral, visual, or electronic communication.
 While we can help you identify patterns and trends in your spelling and grammar, we do not provide editing services.
 We offer three online services:

 1. Online - Google Docs: The client and consultant collaborate live for the duration of the appointment, using the chat and comment features of Google Docs.

 2. Online – Video and Document Sharing: The client and consultant collaborate live via the WCOnline platform, utilizing video and document sharing.